neil-explores/rag_chatbot_POC/README.md

 # Rag Chatbot - Proof of Concept
 Tech used: Hugging Face, FAISS, Streamlit

+## Prereqs
+Containerization software, like Docker Desktop or Podman Desktop.

 ## Getting Up and Running
 1. `cd` into the project, build the image, and run the container